-Estonia is sparsely populated and has vast regions in which nature is virtually untouched.
-The country is marked by its proximity to water: Estonia has more than 1500 islands and 1000 lakes and its coast is 3,800 kilometres in length.
+Estonia is sparsely populated and has vast swathes of virtually untouched landscape.
+The country is characterised by its proximity to water: Estonia has more than 1,500 islands and 1,000 lakes and its coast is 3,800 kilometres in length.
 Numerous marshes, upland moors and forests shape its landscape.

-The collection of reliable environmental data is crucial to the preservation of this unique natural landscape.
-Only then will the Estonian authorities be in a position to take well-founded decisions to protect the environment.
+The collection of reliable environmental data is crucial to preserve this unique natural landscape, putting the Estonian authorities in a position to take well-founded decisions to protect the environment.
 For Estonia, high air and water quality, radiation protection and the prevention of natural disasters are especially important.
-For this reason, environmental monitoring needs to be improved in these areas in particular.
+For this reason, environmental monitoring has been improved in these areas in particular.

 Modern equipment and training

-Switzerland is participating in the purchase of modern measuring and analysis devices.
-Appropriate personnel training is also necessary.
-Switzerland is contributing to a total of eleven environmental monitoring projects.
-Among them are:
+Switzerland participated in the purchase of modern measuring and analysis devices and the necessary training of staff.
+Switzerland contributed to a total of eleven environmental monitoring projects:

-• The Estonian air quality network will be improved.
-New methods and analytic devices enable better measurements of harmful substances and fine particulates, and this in turn enables the development of action plans to deal with air pollution in urban areas.
-Swiss and Estonian experts are conducting a measurement campaign together so that Estonia can profit from experiences already gathered in Switzerland.
+- The Estonian air quality monitoring network has been improved.
+New methods and analytic devices enable better measurements of harmful substances and fine particulates, and this in turn has enabled the development of action plans to deal with air pollution in urban areas.
+Swiss and Estonian experts conducted a measurement campaign together to enable Estonia to benefit from experiences already gathered in Switzerland.

-• Thanks to training and new equipment, the specialists at the Estonian environmental research centre will in future be able to analyse 33 harmful substances in Estonia's waters.
-Among other things, the aim is to prevent harmful substances from getting into the food chain.
+- Thanks to training and new equipment, the specialists at the Estonian environmental research centre are now able to analyse 33 harmful substances in Estonia's waters.
+Among other things, the aim was to prevent harmful substances from getting into the food chain.

-• Estonia's radiation monitoring system will be modernised.
-Older monitoring stations and the communication system will be updated so that Estonian environmental authorities can issue prompt, reliable warnings in the event of cross-border emergencies.
+- Estonia's radiation monitoring system has been modernised.
+Older monitoring stations and the communication system have been updated so that Estonian environmental authorities can issue prompt, reliable warnings in the event of cross-border emergencies.

-Thanks to these eleven projects, Estonia will be able to improve its implementation of EU regulations on environmental monitoring.
-The aim is to gather data which is as comprehensive and reliable as possible.
-The speed of data collection and transfer is to be increased by 60% and the costs of data collection reduced by 40%.
+Thanks to these eleven projects, Estonia has been able to improve its implementation of EU regulations on environmental monitoring.
+Data collection costs have fallen by 40%.